5/1/2025

 Chief Executive Officer

 Yeah, maybe just to add to Stephen's point, because I think it's an important strategic consideration.
-As we've said at several meetings, respiratory is a very important franchise for us.
+As we've said at several R&D days, respiratory is a very important franchise for us.
 There are, as Stephen said, incredible medical needs for many, many years to come, unfortunately, for the patients.
-Our R&D costs, as those face-wheels are behind us, our R&D costs in respiratory are coming down.
+Our R&D costs, as those Facebooks are behind us, our R&D costs in respiratory are coming down.
 That business is generating cash flow.
 We don't need to invest in manufacturing.
 And as Stephen said, we really want to be thoughtful about deploying that capital toward oncology.
-We're very excited about our incisive programs, of course.
-But as you know, Merck is funding half of it.
-And so that's why when we see opportunities and the clinical data we're seeing on checkpoints, we are able to pivot very quickly, which we think is very important to really have a company with a strong respiratory business, generating cash, and investing in growth
+We are very excited about You know, on these programs, of course, but as you know, Merck is funding half of it.
+And so that's why when we see opportunities and the clinical data we're seeing on Checkpoint, we are able to pivot very quickly, which we think is very important to really have a company with a strong respiratory business, joining cash, and investing in growth on therapeutics.

 speaker